 When I was completing my university application, it was easier to spell law than philosophy!
-I also liked the character Atticus Finch from To Kill a Mockingbird, but his character was a world away from that of a commercial litigator.
-Previously I was a partner and head of the commercial litigation department at Glaisyers in Manchester.
-I trained there and stayed for 20 years.
-I made the move to Harper James because I wanted more flexibility.
+I also liked the character Atticus Finch from To Kill a Mockingbird, but I doubt that he ever dealt with mediation or adjudication!
+Previously, I was a partner and head of the commercial litigation department at a city centre practice in Manchester.
+I joined Harper James because I wanted more flexibility.

 How does working with Harper James compare with other firms you have worked at?

 The firm has a can-do attitude.
 If I were a client, I would be very impressed by the speed at which the team works and the flexibility that they demonstrate.
 We turn things around quickly and provide a cost-effective service.
-Working with Harper James makes a refreshing change, because I don’t find myself sitting in meetings all day, I concentrate on the clients and the work.
-Our clients find that we become a part of their team.
+I have seen Harper James grow by more than tenfold.
+I think this is testament to the service that we offer.
+I hope that our clients quickly find that we become a part of their team.

 Define dispute resolution in a sentence